tye-exe/EasyConfigurations/README.md

 - ZonedDateTime.class
 - All the above as an array (e.g. String[].class)

-You can still mark a config as a class that isn’t on this list.
-However, EasyConfigurations won't be able to perform any validation checks on the correlating value.
-This could lead to unforeseen issues later during the program.
+If you try & assign a config to a class that isn’t in the above list, then an error will be thrown.
-If you need to use a class that is not on this list then I’d recommended implementing a method to parse it to & from a string.
+To parse an unsupported class from a config file, you will need to implement a method to convert the class to & from a String.

+If there is a class you think should be supported, please open an issue on GitHub.
 <br>

+#### Supported languages:

+Only one language is supported by EasyConfigurations for logging, English.

+To clarify, EasyConfigurations can be used to parse text in any language.
+The supported language only effects the language of the logs that EasyConfigurations outputs.

 ##### Future plans: